atecon/fdensity/README.md

 ## GUI access

 The dialog box can be opened via `View -> Graph specified vars -> Factorized density`.
+Currently, the kernel density plot a single series only (not a list of series) can be created.

 # Changelog